MichaelJbyte/Linux-Practice-01/README.md

 * Renamed files and directories using mv
 * Removed files and directories with confirmation prompts to avoid accidental deletion
 * Viewed file permission details using ls -l
-* Modified file permissions using chmod with numeric values and symbolic notations
+* Modified file permissions using chmod with numeric values and symbolic notation
 * Changed file and directory ownership using chown
 * Applied recursive permission and ownership changes across directories